momentohq/momento-dotnet-stackexchange-redis/README.template.md

 ### Basic example

 In the [`examples/Basic`](./examples/Basic) directory, you will find a simple CLI app that does some basic sets and gets on string values.
-You can pass the `--momento` flag to run against Momento, or the `--redis` flag to run against a local Redis (defaults to 127.0.0.0:6379 and is configurable).
+You can pass the `momento` verb to run against Momento, or the `redis` verb to run against a local Redis (defaults to `127.0.0.0:6379` and is configurable).

 You can run the example via `dotnet run`.
 To pass CLI options you will need to pass an extra `--` to tell `dotnet` that the following options should be passed through.